-- Policies must be developed that ensure a sustainable, positive and inclusive learning environment.
-In that direction young migrants can reach their full educational potential. - In the educational process, young migrants and their families have to be involved actively with focus on their resources e.g., social capital, children's home language so as prior learning, competencies and qualifications that can be recognized through adequate assessments - Further, young migrants and refugees shall be empowered to take lifelong learning activities, including vocational education and higher education.
-In this context, potential for digital learning and Information and Communication Technologies (ICT) should be acknowledged.
-Among other educational needs, digital learning and ICT are opportunities to overcome educational gaps due to, e.g., the COVID-19 pandemic. - In the case of young migrants and refugees, holistic approaches grounded in policies, support to tackle with transition-related challenges. - Policies that promote an inclusive learning environment are gender sensitive, reflect on the promotion of societal integration and consider human rights.
-These kinds of policies allow the improvement on sustainable educational outcomes without placing an unfair burden on schools, parents and communities.
+- Policies must be developed and implemented that ensure a sustainable, positive, and inclusive learning environment.
+Doing so will allow young migrants to reach their full educational potential. - In the educational process, young migrants and their families must be involved actively with focus on their resources for example, their social capital, the children's first language and other capabilities, competencies, and qualifications, all of which can be ascertained through adequate assessments. - Further, policies should seek to empower young migrants and refugees to undertake lifelong learning activities, including vocational education and higher education.
+In this context, the potential for digital learning and Information and Communication Technologies (ICT) should be acknowledged.
+In addition to their potential to address other educational needs, digital learning and ICT present opportunities to overcome educational gaps caused by such occurrences as the COVID-19 pandemic. - In the case of young migrants and refugees, holistic approaches grounded in sound policies will strenghten their ability to cope with transition-related challenges. - Gender- sensitive policies that promote an inclusive learning environment will promote societal integration and consideration of human rights.
+These kinds of policies foster improvement in sustainable educational outcomes without placing an unfair burden on schools, parents, or communities.